 While it could also be argued that the above historic cafés have a lovely and unique atmosphere, the below spots are my favorite places to enjoy a coffee/tea/hot chocolate near the Spanish Steps for their location and/or particular atmosphere.

-Probably the winner of the best-ambiance category for a cafe near Spanish Steps is Cafe Canova Tadolini.
+Probably the winner of the best-ambiance category for a cafe near the Spanish Steps is Cafe Canova Tadolini.

 The location's origin is historic while the café is more modern.

 In 1818, sculptor Antonio Canova opened this studio to collaborate with his favourite pupil, Adamo Tadolini.

 Eventually, the studio passed to the heirs of the Tadolini family and stayed active until 1967.

 As you sit in this unusual cafe, surrounded by many of the plaster models that were used to create commissions that have filled private and public art collections around the world, you might feel as if the artist has just gone off to check something, and will be back any minute.